 If your visa is approved, you must visit the Panamanian Embassy in person to have the visa stamped in your passport.

-Upon approval of the application, the investor will be granted a temporary residency permit valid for two years.
+Upon approval of the application, the investor will be granted a temporary residency permit valid for two years for Friendly Nations and Self-Solvency Visas or immediate permanent residency for the Qualified Investor Visa and Forestry Investor Visa ($350,000 option).

 Step 9: Panama permanent residency

-After two years of temporary residency, the investor can apply for Panama permanent residency.
-This requires the submission of additional documentation, such as proof of the continued investment and a favorable report from the Panamanian tax authorities.
+After two years of temporary residency, the investor can apply for permanent residency in Panama.
+This requires the submission of additional documentation, including proof of continued investment and a favorable report from the Panamanian tax authorities.

 - Passport: Your passport should have a validity of at least one year from the date of return from Panama to your home country.